ribelli/certificates-storage/README.md

 ### Possible improvements

- - Add effects to Redux;
+ - Add effects to NgRx in order to propagate changes from LocalStorage to Store;
  - Add some e2e and unit tests;